Frequently Asked Questions About Walt Disney World

 - a suite at one of the Deluxe resorts – occupancy varies, baths vary, no kitchen, wildly expensive and never discounted

-There are a couple of nice options that are on Disney property (in the Downtown Disney area), but not operated by Disney:
+There are a few nice options for families of 5 or more that are on Disney property (in the Disney Springs area), but not operated by Disney:

-- Only one hotel in Downtown Disney has reasonably priced 1-bedroom suites that will accommodate 6 people: DoubleTree Suites by Hilton in the WALT DISNEY WORLD® Resort, which is one of the Downtown Disney hotels.
+- Only one hotel in Disney Springs has reasonably priced 1-bedroom suites that will accommodate 6 people: DoubleTree Suites by Hilton in the Walt Disney World Resort, which is one of the Disney Springs Resort Area hotels.
 These suites also include a mini-fridge and microwave.

 Outside of Disney property, there are some excellent options:

-- The upscale Caribe Royale Resort and its less expensive sister property Buena Vista Suites both offer 1-bedroom suites that sleep 6, and you get a mini-fridge and microwave.
+- The upscale Caribe Royale Resort and its less-expensive sister property Buena Vista Suites both offer 1-bedroom suites that sleep 6, and you get a mini-fridge and microwave.
 Buena Vista Suites includes a full hot breakfast buffet in the rate.
+Sheraton Vistana Resort offers extremely well-priced 2-bedroom condominium style villas that sleep 6 and include a full kitchen and in-suite washer/dryer.

-- The Caribe Royale also offers fabulous 2-bedroom villas that sleep 8 and beat Disney’s prices by a mile.
+- The Caribe Royale and Sheraton Vistana Villages both offer fabulous 2-bedroom villas that sleep 8 and beat Disney’s prices by a mile.
+Plus, the 2-bedroom villas all include full kitchens, and an in-suite washer/dryer.

-There are dozens of companies and hundreds of individual homeowners out there on the Internet offering rental vacation homes (also called “villas”) in the Orlando area.
-I get many questions about this option, which on the surface sounds like an appealing way for families (particularly larger families) to save some money on accommodation.
+There are dozens of companies and hundreds of individual homeowners out there on the Internet offering rental vacation homes (sometimes called “villas”) in the Orlando area.
+We get many questions about this option, which on the surface sounds like an appealing way for families (particularly larger families) to save some money on accommodation.

-This is a controversial subject and I have received a ton of email from people who have rented vacation homes.
-Overall, I don’t see much of a pattern: emails regarding vacation homes tend to run 50-50 pro and con.
-Some people are extremely enthusiastic about their experiences with vacation home rentals and have reported to me that they were very happy with this option.
-(Sadly, when I’ve followed up on some of the glowing letters I’ve received on the subject, I learned a few were sent by “shills” who own or manage such homes.)
-I’ve received about an equal number of letters from renters who have been extremely disappointed with the experience.
+This is a controversial subject and we have received a ton of email from people who have rented vacation homes.
+Overall, we don’t see much of a pattern: emails regarding vacation homes tend to run 50-50 pro and con.
+Some people are extremely enthusiastic about their experiences with vacation home rentals and have reported to us that they were very happy with this option.
+(Sadly, when we’ve followed up on some of the glowing letters we’ve received on the subject, we learned a few were sent by “shills” who own or manage such homes.)
+We’ve received about an equal number of letters from renters who have been extremely disappointed with the experience.

-I have decided not to feature rental vacation homes on MouseSavers.com.
-That’s partly because of the mixed reports I’ve had from readers, but it’s mainly because I have done considerable in-person research on vacation homes.
-Without identifying myself or revealing my connection with MouseSavers.com, I have viewed a lot of homes and had extensive conversations with property managers and individual owners.
+We have decided not to feature rental vacation homes on MouseSavers.com.
+That’s partly because of the mixed reports we’ve had from readers, but it’s mainly because we have done considerable in-person research on vacation homes.
+Without identifying ourselves or revealing our connection with MouseSavers.com, we have viewed a lot of homes and had extensive conversations with property managers and individual owners.
 Some of the homes were much nicer than others.
-However, I came away from my research feeling uncomfortable with recommending any particular company or individual.
+However, we came away from our research feeling uncomfortable with recommending any particular company or individual.

 The majority of vacation homes are located in Kissimmee, a town neighboring Orlando, where you will find rows and rows of tract homes that are mostly used as rentals.
 While there are significant exceptions, on the whole the Kissimmee homes tend to be cheaply furnished and a little tattered around the edges.
 Most of them are pretty ordinary and don’t offer much in the way of luxury, other than (usually) a pool.